statnett/edx-dotnet/SETUP.md

 ###  Moving messages from outbox to inbox
 Unless you feel like hand-crafting the reply messages, a good way to receive test messages is to return the ones you have sent.
 This can be done by enabling _rabbitmq_shovel_.

 __Note!
-This has been done *after* the first attempt at reading a message, or else RabbitMQ will create a persistent queue that is not supported directly by the AMQP 1.0-library__
+Use of _rabbitmq_shovel_ has to be performed *after* the first attempt at reading a message from the given queue, or else RabbitMQ will create a persistent queue that is not supported directly by the AMQP 1.0-library.__

 First, attach to the running docker instance by writing: